The Soldier's Details

 The above was included ‘Daily News’ 12 Sep 1945 the article included numerous happy outcomes of families receiving communication from their loved ones – some for first time since capitulation.

 Les was evacuated to Tarsau Hospital Camp about August 1943 with an ulcer.
-Read Dick Ridgwell’s story
+Read Dick Ridgwell’s account of Tarsau Hospital.

 ‘VALE – LES KEMP